 The solid metal structure renders it that regal look was altogether boosting its durability.
 Honestly, for me, it was completely a low, maintenance gadget.
 Moreover, to put a cherry on the top is its detachable and adjustable boom mic.
 All in all, the whole body structure is sleek and attractive that might erupt expensive feelings in you.

 Adding another feather to its advantages, it has got a USB sound card that aids to 7.1 surround sound.
 The sound card also has an in-line volume and mic volume set up with a backlit LED.
 But that is not all for the product.

 Adding extra features, it has velour cups in case if you might prefer clothing over your ears and a dual 3.5mm splitter for enabling you to listen with a friend with a carrying pouch.
 The headset is just so perfect that it might seem hard for you to find out its teeny-weeny nooks.

 So wrapping up what you can boldly witness in the product is the table below.

-If you are in search of a headset dedicated for gaming with high quality audio, yet have a budget that you need to conform to, this is a product that you might like to consider.
+If you are in search of a headset dedicated to gaming with high-quality audio, yet have a budget that you need to conform to, this is a product that you might like to consider.